statamic/docs/content/collections/tags/vite.md

 ---
 The `vite` tag is a wrapper around [Laravel's Vite integration](https://laravel.com/docs/vite).
 It is essentially an Antlers version of the `@vite` Blade directive.

-You should pass in both the css and javascript paths, and it will output the appropriate html tags.
+You should pass in both the CSS and JavaScript paths, and it will output the appropriate html tags.

 ```
 {{ vite src="resources/js/app.js|resources/css/app.css" }}